auth0/docs/articles/architecture-scenarios/_includes/_operations/_introduction.md

 You may also need to make changes to [infrastructure](#infrastructure) configuration in order to support integration with Auth0 and to support use of Auth0 extensibility.
 For example, if you need to provide callbacks to your internal or even external infrastructure (e.g., if you need to make external API calls in Rules or Hooks, or via custom database scripts if you need to leverage existing legacy identity storage), then you may need to configure your Firewall settings.

 <% if (platform === "b2b") { %>
-In addition, there are many cases where our customers have invested in developing one or more self-service portals for use by the admins associated with their customers' organizations.
-Among other things, this provides their customers with self-service capabilities for configuring [IdPs](#self-service-idp-provisioning) for their own organizations.
+In addition, many of our customers have developed one or more self-service portals for use by their customers' organization admins to provide self-service capabilities for configuring [IdPs](#self-service-idp-provisioning) for their own IdPs.
 <%  } %>